joshcampbell191/openfpga-cores-inventory/README.md

       display_name: Arduboy for Analogue Pocket
 ```

-The top level `user` key is the developer's GitHub username, and `cores` is a list of cores by that developer. `project` is the GitHub repository name of the core and `display_name` is the name that will be used to list the core in the [cores table](https://joshcampbell191.github.io/openfpga-cores-inventory/analogue-pocket.html).
+The top level `user` key is the developer's GitHub username and `cores` is a list of cores by that developer. `project` is the GitHub repository name of the core and `display_name` is the name that will be used to list the core in the [cores table](https://joshcampbell191.github.io/openfpga-cores-inventory/analogue-pocket.html).

 There are many other optional keys that are needed by some specific cores for application developers.
 More documentation will be added at a later date.